MarcLoupias/memo-dev/tools/git/git-definitions.md

 [What is a bare git repository : www.saintsjd.com](http://www.saintsjd.com/2011/01/what-is-a-bare-git-repository/)

+Notice that you can add to your remote list a `non-bare` repository but you will not be able to push in it if the branch where you want to push is checked out in it, git will deny the push (cause possible inconsistency).

+It can be bypassed by setting the `receive.denyCurrentBranch` config variable in the receiver repo to `'ignore'` or `'warn'` but it is not recommended.

 ### working directory

 [difference between working copy and working directory - groups.google.com - git-users](https://groups.google.com/forum/#!topic/git-users/PVDjjQ5bE10)